Lakeside Village, Doncaster

 Lakeside Village is an outlet shopping centre in Lakeside, a suburb of Doncaster, South Yorkshire, England.
 Remodelled in 2003, it was previously known as The Yorkshire Outlet.

-Lakeside Village is owned by Hermes and operated by the retail property asset management company Realm, which also work together on a number of other outlet centres in the UK.
+Lakeside Village is owned by Kent County Council, despite being in South Yorkshire, and operated by the retail property asset management company Realm, which also work together on a number of other outlet centres in the United Kingdom.